Queensland floods: the water journey to Kati Thanda-Lake Eyre

 Map: Lake Eyre Basin

 By 5 March, the Warburton River gauge at Poothapoota in South Australia (just downstream of the Goyder Lagoon) gave the first indication that the floodwaters were moving through, with the water level jumping 0.8 m in about 30 minutes and then rising rapidly.
-The water level there peaked at 5.7 m on 12 March and has only dropped slowly—at 9 April it was around 4.5 m.
+The water level there peaked at 5.7 m on 12 March.

 The first flows into Kati Thanda-Lake Eyre occurred on 15 March.
-Since then, water has continued to flow along the Warburton Groove towards Belt Bay in the south of the lake and also along a channel further east towards Madigan Gulf.
-Flows will continue for the next few weeks and it looks likely that they'll bring the lake to about one-third full.
+Since then, water has continued to flow along the Warburton Groove into the lake.

 Image: Lake Eyre, 2 April 2019.
 Credit: Sue Manniche